 This stipend covers tuition fees, incidental fees and living costs.
 The stipend consists of a University of Toronto Fellowship (UTF), a contribution from the thesis supervisor’s grants, and a required 140 hours as an undergraduate teaching assistant.
 Students will receive a document outlining details of their annual stipend in August, prior to their arrival.

 Students holding major external scholarships from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canadian Institutes of Health Research (CIHR) or the Ontario Graduate Scholarship program (OGS) receive the annual stipend plus a “top-up” of $1,500 (provided the student is in the funded cohort) or $2,500 for those holding a NSERC CGSM, NSERC PGSD, or CIHR CGSM.
 Stipends will be even higher for students holding scholarships of higher values such as the NSERC Canada Graduate Scholarships (CGSD).

 * Note that the online application for NSERC/CIHR CGSM scholarships must be completed by December 1st.

 CSB endeavours to attract the most outstanding graduate students possible in a very competitive market.
 To achieve this the Department awards a limited number of admission scholarships to graduate applicants judged to be exceptional by the Graduate Admissions Committee.
-Criteria include academic performance, research accomplishments and potential, and receipt of major scholarships (NSERC, CIHR, OGS).
+Criteria include academic performance, research accomplishments and potential, and receipt of major scholarships (NSERC and CIHR).
 These awards are valued at $3,000, and are in addition to the stipend that students would otherwise receive.
 No application is necessary as every applicant offered admission is automatically considered.